keithalpichi/dotfiles/README.md

 - Contrasting colors in terminal
   - `.bash_prompt`- configures all colors in the terminal
   - `.gitconfig`- configures git colors
 - Aliases- for commonly used commands.
-For example instead of typing `..` moves the cwd up one while `...` moves up three.
+For example instead of typing `..` moves the cwd up one while `...` moves up two.

 # Usage
 I don't expect anyone to copy every dotfile and place it into their machine but I do encourage others to pick and choose the configuration they like.
 I've tried my best to document what each configuration does.